Las Patronas

-Las Patronas (English: The Bosses) is a group of volunteer women of La Patrona community, from the town of Guadalupe in the municipality of Amatlán de los Reyes, Veracruz.
+Las Patronas (English: The Bosses in female) is a group of volunteer women of La Patrona community, from the town of Guadalupe in the municipality of Amatlán de los Reyes, Veracruz.
 Since 1995 the group has provided food and assistance to migrants on their way north through Veracruz.
 Their work towards the defense of the migrant rights has earned them several awards, such as the National Human Rights Award in 2013.
 The group was nominated for the Princess of Asturias Award in 2015, after a campaign from Change.org that collected more than 50,000 signatures in support.

 History

 The group began in La Patrona, Veracruz, on February 14, 1995.
 On that day, group founders say they purchased food from a store, and saw a train known as La Bestia ("The Beast") which was carrying migrants, who asked for food.
 The women gave the migrants food, and returned home, where they spoke about the experience.
 They then decided to continue the work.